Excavation, grading, underground retention, utilities

-Site Preparation is an act of grading, landscaping, and building roads and sloping of an area of ground where anything previously located has been cleared to make the project site free of obstruction.
-This can include grubbing (removal of plants/over-growth) all the way up to and including building a pad for a new buildings.
+Site Preparation is an act of grading, landscaping, building roads, and the sloping of an area where anything previously located has been cleared to make the project site free of obstruction.
+This can include grubbing (removal of plants/over-growth), building a pad for new buildings, or the clearing of demolished structures.
+Site preparation also entails blasting, test drilling, landfill, leveling, earth-moving, excavating, land drainage and other land preparation.

 Clearing & Grubbing

-Land clearing and grubbing involves the removal of trees and brush on a piece of land.
+Land clearing refers to the removal of all vegetation, while grubbing is the removal of roots that may remain in the soil.
+This includes the removal of all logs, brush, and debris, as well as grinding and removal of stumps.
+Once completed, the site is ready for grading and drain installation.
 Depending on the size, location, and purpose of the land, the excavation may require professional land clearing equipment.
-Pushover, cut, grind and burning are three of the most used land clearing methods.
+Pushover, cut, grind, and burning is four of the most used land clearing methods.

 Mass Grading is an essential component of construction site work.
 It is one of the first steps in the construction process and is the base plate for an entire project.
-Mass grading is the moving of earth and soils in order to create a solid base foundation for a building or structure.
+Mass grading in civil engineering and landscape architectural construction is the work of ensuring a level base, or one with a specified slope, for a construction work such as a foundation, the base course for a road or a railway, or landscape and garden improvements, or surface drainage.

 Building pad and retention